maithilish/contributing-to-eclipse-example-code/readme.md

 ## Setup

-You are here after switching branch with `git checkout chapter-6`.
+You are here after switching branch with `git checkout chapter-7`.
 Next, select all the plugin projects in Project Explorer and refresh with F5.

 ## Run

 Open org.eclipse.contribution.junit/plugin.xml and in Overview tab, click Launch an Eclipse Application, the Run icon on top right of the editor.
 This opens a new instance of Eclipse IDE called 'runtime workbench' with runtime-EclipseApplication as its workspace.
 The runtime workbench loads all the plugins we are developing in the host workbench, including org.eclipse.contribution.junit plugin.

-In Project Explorer expand PassTest.java in demo project, select PassTest class and right click to open the context menu.
-Alternatively, you can select the class in Outline view.
-In the popup, click Run Test menu item and it does nothing.
-The action is fixed in the next chapter.
+In runtime workbench Outline view, select PassTest class, right click to open the context menu and click Run Test.
+This action launches SocketTestRunner in a new VM which runs the test and sends the test pass/fail message to TestRunner which listens, in runtime workbench, for result and shows result as pass in info dialog.
+The host workbench console shows the interactions between SocketTestRunner and TestRunner as log output.
+Next, run test for FailTest which shows test result as fail.